Bitwarden-Repository-Archive/.github/profile/README.md

 - 🧠 Provide a centralized reference point for learners, researchers, and developers
 - 🔎 Support transparency and exploration of secure password management technologies
 - 🌐 Help decentralize access to useful open-source projects

 ---

+### 🧭 How to Navigate

+- Use the **Repositories** tab to browse all archived projects.
+- Look for original repo links in each fork’s description.
+- Star or watch any forks you want to track independently.

+---

+### 🛠 Tips for Developers

+- 🧱 Repos are cloned as-is — check for `README.md` in each one for original instructions.
+- 🔁 You can rebase or compare your fork with upstream by adding the official remote.
+- 🛠 Use GitHub’s Compare tool to track changes across time.

+---